 Next, we will create a web application adapter to get USD to talk to the web application.

 In Visual Studio, create a new project.
-Select USD->UII Web Application Adapter:
+Select Unified Service Desk->UII Web Application Adapter:

 The project will look like below when you open it: